day-by-day-calendar/day-by-day-calendar.github.io/privacy.md

 # Use of other services

 Day by Day app uses Google Tasks API to sync with Google Tasks.
-You can find their privacy policy [here](https://policies.google.com/privacy).
+You can find their privacy policy <a href="https://policies.google.com/privacy" target="_blank">here</a>.

 Firebase is used for collecting the app's crashes.
-Their privacy policy is [here](https://www.firebase.com/terms/privacy-policy.html).
+Their privacy policy is <a href="https://www.firebase.com/terms/privacy-policy.html" target="_blank">here</a>.

 Our Privacy Policy may be altered in time.
 Should the policy change, we will post the information on this page.